LucianQA/Papiro/README.md

 # Papiro
-Created in InteliJ with dependencies from pom.xml
+Created in InteliJ with dependencies in pom.xml

 chromedriver.exe to be on local resources